 Secured business loans usually require applicants to put their commercial or private properties up for collateral.
 Typical secured business loans go up to £2 million, but this usually depends on the value of the applicant’s assets.

-Essentially, the more equity you have in assets, the more you will be able to borrow.
+Essentially, the more equity you have in assets, the more you will be able to borrow from companies that offer equity financing loans.
 Semi-commercial properties and B2L properties can also be used as collateral.

 Other types of loans include asset finance, merchant cash advance, revolving credit, invoice finance and bridging loans, which you can learn more about here.